 - By being flagged for Restricted Mode as a result of human reviewers applying an age-restriction to a video.

 Blocking YouTube at Home

-Many of the video resources used for instruction are housed in YouTube, even when the resources has disguised the link back to YouTube.
-Blocking YouTube will prevent your child from accessing these resources, completing homework and learning.
+Many of the video resources used for instruction are housed on YouTube, even when the resources have disguised the link back to YouTube.
+Blocking YouTube will prevent your child from accessing these resources, completing homework, and learning.
 Many things can be both entertaining and educational.
 While teachers work with students about appropriate and responsible use of tools like YouTube, the District also encourages parents to help guide their children in exploring this aspect of technology, as navigating such sites is becoming a necessary skill for their future.
-The District's position is that restricting access to YouTube should only be used temporarily with a goal of getting students back to managing it without restrictions and balancing their use of the tool for entertainment with the need to complete homework in a timely manner.
+The District's position is that restricting access to YouTube should only be used temporarily with the goal of getting students back to managing it without restrictions and balancing their use of the tool for entertainment with the need to complete homework in a timely manner.

 You can use the Securly:// At Home app (or web portal) to block YouTube at home.
 If you choose to block YouTube, you will need to deny access to the following three sites:

 Restricting YouTube (and other Google resources) on Personal Devices

 Many of our students use their personal devices (phones, tablets, home computers) to access YouTube and other online resources.
 To turn on Restricted Mode for personal Google accounts.
 Go to your YouTube account settings (the little gear symbol).
 At the bottom of the page is the option to enable Restricted Mode.
 You will want to make sure that Restricted Mode is enabled on each browser your child may use (Chrome, Safari, Microsoft Edge, Internet Explorer, Firefox, etc.) on every device he/she may use.